Nigeria

 Since 2014, Boko Haram has employed sexual violence as a weapon of war and used the kidnapping of young schoolgirls to propagate their extremist anti-western education rhetoric.

-Many were abducted from schools, from their parent’s homes, from farms and markets, and other public places.
-In captivity they were subjected to rape, incest, forced marriages, forced pregnancies, sexual slavery, and other forms of conflict-related sexual violence.
-The violence carried out by Boko Haram and its splinter group, Islamic State West Africa Province (ISWAP), has led to the death of more than 36,000 people, and the internal displacement of more than 2.1 million others.
+Many were abducted from schools, their homes, from farms and markets, and other public places.
+In captivity they were subjected to rape, forced marriages, forced pregnancies, sexual slavery, and other forms of conflict-related sexual violence.
+The violence carried out by Boko Haram and its splinter group, Islamic State West Africa Province (ISWAP), has led to the death of more than 350,000 people, and the internal displacement of more than 3.6 million others.

 2022